TypicalRandomNerd/cpp-notes/README.md

     I am learning C++

 #### endl
-endl is a string manipulator in the std namespace, so to use it we must either declare the std namespace globally or in-line when we call endl.
+`endl` is a string manipulator in the `std` namespace, so to use it we must either declare the `std` namespace globally or in-line when we call `endl`.

 **Code:**